hngu/appfinity/src/python/airflow/README.md

 - Uses version 1.10.10 (TODO upgrade to version 2)

 ### Setup
+- Make sure in Docker you setup file sharing by adding `/Users` to the list
 - Run the command `./start.sh` to run docker compose
-- When it is done, when a few minutes as airflow tries to start up.
+- When it is done, when a couple of minutes as airflow tries to start up.
 You can check the progress via `docker ps`
+- Then go to `localhost:8080` to open airflow webserver.

 ### Docker CLI
 ```